olayafgon/ML-and-Superconductors/README.md

 4. **Create the Conda Environment**: Use the provided `environment.yml` file to create an identical environment on your machine.
 This file includes all the necessary Python versions and libraries required for the project.
 Run the following command:
 `conda env create -f environment.yml` This will create a new Conda environment named loyalty.

-5. **Activate the Environment**: Once the environment setup is complete, activate it using: `conda activate loyalty`.
+5. **Activate the Environment**: Once the environment setup is complete, activate it using: `conda activate superconductor`.

 ## Running the Code